elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/015-duck-typing.md

 ### Duck typing to avoid scope creep

 The first example of duck typing in actual Ruby projects that I want to share is actually quite similar to the contrived `read_data()` example I shared on Tuesday.
-Today, rather than showing you the usage code first, I want you to take a look at the implementation and try to spot the usage of duck typing and guess at what it gains us before reading on..
+Today, rather than showing you the usage code first, I want you to take a look at the implementation and try to spot the usage of duck typing and guess at what it gains us before reading on.

 ```ruby
 def image(file, options={})